cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 signatures may be useful for applications wherein the only desired source of entropy is the input message.

 Applications that use deterministic signatures SHOULD carefully analyze the security implications.
+When the required signature protocol is not clear, applications SHOULD default to randomized signatures, and the salted interface described in {{salted-interface}}
-When the required signature protocol is not clear, applications SHOULD default to randomized signatures.
+SHOULD be used.

 ## Key Substitution Attacks